Tooley Street Triangle

 CHA had conceived the overall concept and we worked between them and engineers to devise a fabrication system that would allow swift installation with minimal disruption to the surrounding public paving.

-We designed an internal steel core made of hollow section steel, which is clad with a series of laser-cut and cnc line-bent steel panels.
-This structure supports a central steel tube on to which is fixed more laser-cut steel flags and a giant stainless steel mirror ball.
+We designed an internal steel core made of hollow section steel, which is clad with a series of laser-cut and CNC line-bent steel panels.
+This structure supports a central steel tube which is fixed with more laser-cut steel flags and a giant stainless steel mirror ball.

 We approached a number of enamelers and eventually settled with Links Signs.
-Due to programming requirements and other commitments we decided to hand over fabrication of the work to Links who took our design through to completion.
+Due to programming requirements and other commitments, we decided to hand over the fabrication of the work to Links who took our design through to completion.